Ramiro-Lopez/Ramiro-Lopez/README.md

-- Hi, I’m Ramiro-Lopez
+- Hi, I’m a data science student at code up.
-- I’m interested in Data Science

 <!---
 Ramiro-Lopez/Ramiro-Lopez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.